Docs Menu

 • Requires additional storage, because MongoDB maintains an index of encrypted fields to improve query performance.

-This section lists the writes per operation and explains how to compact encrypted collection indexes so that you can minimize write and storage costs.
+This section summarizes the storage and write impact of encrypting collections, and explains how to compact encrypted collection indexes to minimize these costs.
 If you want to encrypt fields and configure them for querying, see Encrypted Fields and Enabled Queries.

 Queryable Encryption introduces the ability to encrypt sensitive fields in your documents using randomized encryption, while still being able to query the encrypted fields.